FS Hussain: 1965 War

-Final years
+Post-war

 Following the war, he was promoted to the rank of Air Commodore and Air Marshal Nur Khan assigned him the task of establishing a flight safety institute within the PAF.
 FS Hussain dedicated himself to this endeavour, working diligently to achieve it within a short timeframe.
 He visited the United States to undergo a course on Air Force flight safety and accident investigation.
-On his return, he spearheaded the establishment of the Flight Safety setup within the AHQ.
+On his return, he spearheaded the establishment of the Flight Safety setup within the Air Headquarters (AHQ).
 FS Hussain is credited with the current flight safety framework of the PAF as it stands today.

-By 1967, Air Commodore FS Hussain was Assistant Chief of Air Staff (Operations).
+In May 1966, Air Commodore FS Hussain was appointed as the Assistant Chief of Air Staff (Operations).
 Later that year, he attended the Imperial Defence College and graduated in 1968.
-On his return to Pakistan, he was appointed Assistant Chief of the Air Staff (Training) at the AHQ.
+On his return to Pakistan, he was appointed Assistant Chief of the Air Staff (Training) at the AHQ in December 1968.